 We grew up eating Plum Butter, pflaumenmus in German.
 I love the rich, tart sweetness of it.
 It’s nice and thick.
-And the colour is glorious.
+And the dark blue purple colour is glorious.

 But as I grew up, here in Ontario, the world of apples became more and more identifiable.
-Quintessentially North American apple desserts like pie, crisp, dumplings, betty, were what the stores, tv shows, and magazines featured.
+Quintessentially North American apple desserts like pie, crisp, dumplings, cobblers, and bettys, were what the stores, tv shows, and magazines featured.
 I remember learning to make apple crisp in school.
+The only apple dessert I even remember my mom making for us was baked apples.
+And we got so excited for them!
+Even though apples were not common in my mom’s repertoire, she quickly embraced them as we started bringing home suggestions (read: childlike demands!)

 So, apple butter.
 Definitely a tad more cloying than the plum butter I knew.
 But it was that combination of spices, the warm cinnamon, nutmeg, cloves, allspice that made me break out in a smile.
-A family friend is the first one who made it for me.
+A family friend is the first one who made it for me, when I was a teenager.
 I loved it on toast, in cereal or sandwiched between two cookies.
 It wasn’t till years later that I learned to appreciate serving it in a savoury way, on cheese and crackers etc. But I lost her recipe…sad.

 RICH APPLE BUTTER